microshare/microshare.github.io/docs/0.1/getting-started/rules-guide.md

 A Rule is a concrete expression of a sharing policy.
 It allows a data Owner to set the conditions in which a requested Operation will be Granted.
 Rules only allow sharing.
 Rules do not prevent sharing.
 Sharing is blocked by default.

 ## Creating a Rule
 Rules can be created via API or through the Rule editor in the Composer Console.
-To get the the Rule editor, click "MANAGE" in the upper navigation panel.
+To get the Rule editor, click "MANAGE" in the upper navigation panel.
 A horizontal panel will appear on the left-side of the page.
 Select the "Rules" panel navigator on the left to see a view of all of your defined Rules.

 {% include image.html url="/assets/img/composer-rule-ruleindex1.jpg" description="Rule Index - Card View" %}